PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~
 * **default**: 1
 * **description**: The distance the server checks for a safe place to
   respawn a player near their bed.
-This gives players a better chance to
+Increasing this value gives players a better
-  respawn at their bed should it became obstructed.
+  chance to respawn at their bed should it became obstructed.

 use-faster-eigencraft-redstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~